 No Amazon Alexa voice assistant or control.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Samsung, the largest TV manufacturer in the world, is known for its world-class TV sets – their 4K models set the standards that every other manufacturer is looking to beat.
-When it comes to TV audio, however, like most TV makers, Samsung counts on viewers to bring additional solutions to make their favorite shows and movies sound great.
+Samsung, the largest TV manufacturer in the world, is known for its world-class TV sets.
+Their 4K models set the standards that every other manufacturer looks to beat.
+When it comes to TV home audio, however, like most TV makers, the company counts on viewers to bring additional solutions to make their favorite shows and movies sound great.

 Fortunately, Samsung makes some of the industry’s best soundbars, too, and they’re worth looking into for anyone who wants to add a little “oomph” to their TV – even if that TV isn’t a Samsung.

 At BestReviews, we’re on a mission to provide our readers with the most unbiased and comprehensive product guides on the internet.
 That means we’re dedicated to sharing insights about the features and models you’ll need to make a strong purchasing decision.
 Read on for our take on the best from the company.

 2.1 audio features two primary speakers — a left and right channel — and one subwoofer.
 Sometimes abbreviated as a 2ch soundbar, these are ideal for music but sometimes struggle with producing quality dialogue that’s meant to have its own channel.
 Models with 2.1 audio are affordable and great for small spaces.

 3.0 audio includes three main speakers: left, right, and center channel.
 This is excellent for TV and movies.
 The center speaker is dedicated to dialogue.
 The zero indicates there is no subwoofer, so these models are light on bass.